JamesMusembi/Instagram/README.md

 # Instagram

-This project was created by Alice Githui.
+This project was created by James Musembi.

 ## Description
 An Instagram like application, with an authentication system where users can register to create their accounts and has a login feature once they register their account.